Menu

 Open house

-A public open house for the Lima Peru Los Olivos Temple will be held from Nov.
+A public open house for the Lima Peru Los Olivos Temple was held from Nov.
 10 to Dec.
 9, 2023.
-A media day will also be held Nov.
-6, and invited guests will tour the building from Nov.
+A media day was also held Nov.
+6, and invited guests toured the building from Nov.
 7 to Nov.
 9, 2023.

 January